-- Initiated, participated in, and critiqued the recent NCR MCI Drill.
+- Initiated, participated and critiqued the recent NCR MCI Drill.
 This drill featured a scenario based in Prince George County.
 Bed statuses for 100 patients were requested and documented.
-A brief review was drafted for the NCR group. - Advertised, interviewed, and hired three new contract employees to augment the EMRC/SYSCOM full-time crews.
+A brief review was drafted for the NCR group. - Advertised, interviewed and hired three (3) new contract employees to augment the EMRC/SYSCOM "full-time" crews. - Began reviewing SOPs and guidance documents to identify areas for revision and updating.